(Updated March 2, 2019)

 Anatomy of a deal

-Sizemore told Cardinals general manager Bing Devine he intended to go to spring training in 1976 and beat out Tyson for the starting second base spot, but changed his mind, “expressing his desire to be traded to Los Angeles if such a deal could be made,” Devine told United Press International.
+Sizemore told Cardinals general manager Bing Devine he intended to go to spring training in 1976 and beat out Tyson for the starting second base spot, but then changed his mind, “expressing his desire to be traded to Los Angeles if such a deal could be made,” Devine told United Press International.

 Devine said he approached Dodgers executive Al Campanis and proposed a trade of Sizemore for Crawford.
 Because the Dodgers had Davey Lopes at second base and Bill Russell at shortstop, they projected Sizemore, 30, as a utility player.